nataliepopescu/oopsla21-artifact/README.md

 Running all experiments fully takes almost two days to complete.
 We have therefore implemented a fast path that can run all experiments (on fewer libraries and applications) and finishes in under an hour.
-Our driver runs the fast path by default, so to run the full set of experiments,
+Our driver runs the fast path by default, so to run the full version of experiments,
 run:

 ```sh